כִּי-עִמְּךָ מְקוֹר חַיִּים בְּאוֹרְךָ נִרְאֶה-אוֹר

 The Midrash Rabbah identifies this passage as Messianic,

-“Moses asked: ‘shall they remain in pledge forever?’
-G-d replied: ‘No, only Until the sun appears’, that is, till the coming of the Messiah; for it says, But unto you that fear My name shall the sun of righteousness arise with healing in its wings.”
+“Moses asked, ' Shall they remain in pledge forever?’
+G-d replied, ‘No, only until the sun appears’, that is, until the coming of the Messiah; for it says, But unto you that fear My name shall the sun of righteousness arise with healing in its wings.'
 Exodus Rabbah 31:10, Soncino Press Edition

 Messiah says that while he is in the world, he is the Light of the world,

 “I am the Light of the world.
-He who follows me will not walk in the darkness, but will have the light of life. . .
-I must work the works of him who sent me, while it is day.
-The night is coming, when no one can work.
+He who follows me will not walk in darkness but will have the light of life. . .
+I must work the works of him who sent me while it is day.
+The night is coming when no one can work.
 While I am in the world, I am the Light of the world.”
 John 8:12, 9:4-5

 The gematria for the phrase “Light of the World” equals 358, that of Mashiach: